 A comprehensive planning model can get very complex like shown in figure B but solutions like Acterys Apps and Power BI Sync for any data in Power BI can help to create this automatically based on major accounting and SaaS systems.

-Tip 2: Variance Calculations & Visualization in Power BI For Planning, Forecasting and Budgeting
+Tip 2: Variance Calculations & Visualization Plan, Budget, and Forecast in Power BI

 Variance calculations and visualization are reasonably simple when the above modelling approach with a single scenario dimension used across all fact tables is followed.
 You can use the scenario dimension directly for scenario comparisons or you can create a simple scenario filter measure in the structure BU = CALCULATE(PlanningFactTable’[Measure],’ScenarioDimension’[Name]=”Budget”) for all scenarios that you want to compare.

-These explicitly defined scenarios allow you then also to setup your variance calculations comparing actuals to target achievement.
+These explicitly defined scenarios allow you then also to set up your variance calculations comparing Power BI actuals vs forecast for target achievement.

 For income statement financial comparisons my recommendation here is to use a sign convention in your model that differentiates revenues and expenses by sign.
 This can lead to debates with accountants but is in my view the clearest and easiest way to handle variances.